Cloud Bookkeeping vs. Traditional Accounting: What’s Better for Small Business Owners?

 So what’s the difference between cloud bookkeeping and traditional accounting-and which is better for your business?
 This guide compares both models so you can make the right choice.

-What Is Traditional Accounting?
+What Is Traditional Accounting for Small Businesses?

 Traditional accounting usually refers to: